-We are also glad to be able to state that in the last few months a settlement has been effected of the Hudson's Bay Company's land claims in Vancouver's Island, which the events of the last few years had rendered not a little complicated.
+We are also glad to be able to state that in the last few months a settlement has been effected of the Hudson's Bay Company's land claims in Vancouver's Island, which the events of the last few years had rendered not a little com-Appendix, No. plicated.
 We place in the Appendix a copy of the agreement on this point concluded with the Company under your Grace's direction and authority.